 Not only can this affect your User Experience (UX), but it can also negatively impact your Search Engine Optimization (SEO).
 Google is in the process of rolling out its Page Experience update, which emphasizes the importance of providing a strong and fast performance on your site in order to rank well in the search engines.
 Therefore, WordPress’ move toward a complete full-site editing experience may spell the eventual end for these types of extensions.

 Another area full-site editing in WordPress may influence is theme development.
 The WordPress “Site Editor”, which is essentially a different version of the Post Editor, will enable you to edit themes when you’ve installed a “Block Theme”.

 While there aren’t too many options available right now, this will likely change.
-We also expect that this change will affect how theme developers approach their process, considering that the templates will be designed within the Site Editor instead of using custom code.
+I also expect that this change will affect how theme developers approach their process, considering that the templates will be designed within the Site Editor instead of using custom code.
 Furthermore, it’s safe to assume that many developers may begin focusing more on block patterns and variations than individual templates.

 How to prepare for full-site editing in WordPress

-Considering the major strides WordPress is taking to pivot toward a full-site editing experience, we recommend starting to use the feature as soon as possible.
+Considering the major strides WordPress is taking to pivot toward a full-site editing experience, I recommend starting to use the feature as soon as possible.
 The sooner you get familiar with the functionality, the better off you’ll be in the long run.

 Learning about the full-site editing features will better position you to navigate the functionality with ease and maximize its value.
 In addition, it could help alleviate potential performance issues on your site.
 This is especially true if you currently use website or page builder plugins.